ChimeHQ/LanguageClient/README.md

 Because all the types here conform to `Server`, lots of their functionality is covered by [LanguageServerProtocol][languageserverprotocol]'s documenation.

+## Communication

+The raw communication between server and client is handled by the `DataChannel` type from the [JSONRPC](https://github.com/ChimeHQ/JSONRPC) package.
+This package includes two that may already suit your needs:

+- DataChannel.localProcessChannel: running a server locally on the same machine
+- DataChannel.userScriptDirectory: uses `NSUserUnixTask` for user application script support to better integrate with sandboxed processes

 ### Environment

 Setting correct environment variables is often critical for a language server.
 An executable on macOS will **not** inherent the user's shell environment.
 Capturing shell environment variables is tricky business.
 Despite its name, `ProcessInfo.processInfo.userEnvironment` captures the `process` environment, not the user's.